dustin/dustin.sallings.org/_posts/2011-09-20-cathing-up.markdown

 ## gomemcached update

-Someone failed a bug report against my [go memcached server][gomemcached] that involved little more than an update for a newer compiler, but that was fun to play with again.
+Someone filed a bug report against my [go memcached server][gomemcached] that involved little more than an update for a newer compiler, but that was fun to play with again.